The History of the Jumping Jack

 Importantly, everyone knew Lalanne practiced what he preached.
 When he was a teen, Lalanne was constantly unwell or sick.
 His diet was poor, and in Lalanne’s own words, was predicated on eating as much sugar as possible.
 His life only turned around when his mother brought him to see Paul Bragg lecture about healthy eating.

 Himself a lifelong health enthusiastic, Bragg helped Lalanne see the error of his ways.
-Lalanne stopped eating sugar, centered his life around diet and exercise and, in time, became a fitness icon.
+Lalanne stopped eating sugar (3), centered his life around diet and exercise and, in time, became a fitness icon.

 Just to show Lalanne’s influence in the fitness industry.
-We know he helped invent things like the Smith Machine, he created early prototypes of the leg extension and lat pulldown and, when he adopted a vegetarian diet, he was an early advocate of drinking vegetable juices.
+We saw him invent things like the Smith Machine, he created early prototypes of the leg extension and lat pulldown and, when he adopted a vegetarian diet, he was an early advocate of drinking vegetable juices.

 Lalanne lived well – and by that I mean he exercised constantly – into his 90s!
 The man was a phenom and his popularity from the 1950s to 1980s was undisputed.
 Turning back to the Jumping Jack, footage from Lalanne’s shows, available on YouTube, shows that he regularly began each show with him performing Jumping Jacks.